The insider advice on this page is from Wendy’s Trusted Travel Expert for Mexico: Zachary Rabinor of Journey Mexico.

 Coco’s Cabañas, about seven miles north of Playa del Carmen, is owned by a Swiss/Mexican couple (Helmut and Silvia) who serve a mixture of European and Mexican food.
 They are widely known for their wood-oven pizzas.
 If you feel adventurous, try the lamb mixiote (lamb wrapped in a banana leaf, marinated, and then cooked in its own juices for hours).

-La Cueva del Chango (the Monkey Cave), in Playa del Carmen, is my favorite place for a Mexican breakfast.
-An air of the natural pervades, from the decor—an open-air dining room in a lush setting—to the ultra-fresh food.
-I like to start with a lassi (a yogurt-and-fruit smoothie), then a great cappuccino, and finally chilaquiles (a house-made tortilla with chicken, egg, and the delicious chile morita, or smoked jalapeño).
+La Cueva del Chango (the Monkey’s Cave), in Playa del Carmen, is my favorite place for a Mexican breakfast.
+A natural vibe pervades the locale, from the decor—an open-air dining room in a lush setting—to the ultra-fresh food.
+Start with a lassi (a yogurt-and-fruit smoothie), then a great cappuccino, and finally, chilaquiles (a house-made tortilla with chicken, egg, and the delicious chile morita, or smoked jalapeño).
 It can get crowded on weekends, and the service is slow, but the food is worth the wait.

 What to See and Do

 Though it’s slightly outside the Riviera Maya (the boundaries of which are Puerto Morelos and Tulum), the Museo Maya de Cancun is well worth the trip.
-Designed by Mexican architect Alberto García Lascurain, this modern white building is in startling contrast to its contents: Mayan ceramics, jewelry, carvings, and other artifacts from the state of Quintana Roo (of which Cancun and the Riviera Maya are a part), as well as pieces from the farther corners of that ancient empire—which once stretched to present-day Honduras.
+Designed by Mexican architect Alberto García Lascurain, this modern white building is in startling contrast to its contents: Mayan ceramics, jewelry, carvings, and other artifacts from the state of Quintana Roo, as well as pieces from the farther corners of that ancient empire—which once stretched to present-day Honduras.
 Skip the ruins outside; they’re unrestored and pale in comparison to the sites at Tulum and Coba.

 Take the ferry to Cozumel on a day when no cruise ships are in port (have your concierge call the “Capitania de Puerto” to check: 52-987-872-2409).
 The boat trip—about $15 for adults, $10 for kids—gives you incredible views of the coast, the Caribbean, and the reefs around Cozumel.
-Once ashore, head to Pescadería San Carlos for some tasty ceviche.
+Once ashore, head to Pescadería San Carlos for some tasty ceviche, or hire a local operator to take you snorkeling or scuba diving on the world-class reefs.

 Walk among the archeological sites at Tulum or Coba—both once-great cities of the Mayan empire—before they are open to the public, with a professional archaeologist as your guide to help explain your surroundings.
 The huge numbers of visitors who flock to these famous ruins during opening hours really detract from the experience; being there without anyone else—including pushy hawkers and even the site’s staff—allows you to imagine these mystical places as they were when inhabited by the Maya.

-Take a cab to the beach club at Maroma Paradise (15 minutes from downtown Playa del Carmen), and pay the 100-peso (approximately $7.50) entrance fee for access to one of the best beaches in the Riviera Maya.
-Though the place can get busy with activities (everything from snorkeling to camel safaris) during the week, it’s calmer and makes for a good spot to chill out on weekends.
+Take a cab to the beach club at Maroma Paradise (15 minutes from downtown Playa del Carmen), and pay the 100-peso (approximately $5) entrance fee for access to one of the best beaches in the Riviera Maya.
+Though the place can get busy with activities (everything from snorkeling to camel safaris) during the week, it’s a bit calmer on weekends, particularly Sundays.

 Starting a week after Easter Sunday through June, and then late October up until the Thanksgiving week: Rates are low throughout the Riviera Maya, resorts not too crowded, and the weather is pleasant (mid to high 80s) with little rain.